na-stewart/sanic-security/README.md

 ## Two-Step Verification

-* Request 2SV (Creates and encodes a new verification code, useful for when a verification session may be invalid or expired.)
+* Request 2SV (Creates and encodes a code, useful for when a two-step session may be invalid or expired.)

 ```python